openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Affinity/Affinity.md

 ## Add/Edit affinity rule modal

 ![Affinity Edit/Create modal ](img/Affinity-2-0.jpg)
-The default fields for an affinity rule are:
+The default fields for the following fields are:
 - type: Node affinity
 - Condition: Preferredd
 - Weight: 1 (out of 100)
-- Select nodes via: Node labels
+- Expression type: Label
 - Operator (between Key and Value): In

 There is no need to mention the Default to the user.